+Killing

+Council Regulation (EC) No. 1099/2009 on the protection of animals at the time of killing defines 'killing' as "any intentionally induced process, which causes the death of an animal".
+Annex I of this regulation describes the permitted methods, including non-penetrating captive-bolt devices.

+Restraint

-It is essential to restrain the animal prior to the application of a non-penetrating captivebolt device, particularly if undertaking this procedure alone.
-The restraining device shown in Figure 1 was designed by Bock Industries\, in collaboration with the University of Bristol, to enable a single operative to carry out this procedure humanely.
+It is essential to restrain the animal prior to the application of a non-penetrating captive-bolt device, particularly if undertaking this procedure alone.
+The restraining device shown in Figure 1 was designed by Bock Industries, in collaboration with the University of Bristol, to enable a single operative to carry out this procedure humanely.
 A similar restraining device can be fabricated on-farm using a section of plastic guttering, or drainage pipe halved lengthwise, with slots cut out to accommodate the legs.
-Installing the restrainer crossways on a pen corner will have the head close to the horizontal steel support of the pen.
+For piglets, placing the restrainer crossways on a pen corner will position the head close to the horizontal steel support of the pen.
 Ideally the restraint should firmly support the subject so that bolt energy is not flexing the pen support.
 A rigid restraint system will ensure maximum impact energy is transferred to the subject.

 Figure 1: Neonate restraining device.